uvsmtid/protoprimer/doc/dev_note/llm_context.md

 When a bootstrap process starts, eventually, method `_eval_state_once` does the job.

-The final goal of the bootstrap process is `TargetState.target_full_proto_bootstrap`.
+The final goal of the bootstrap process is `TargetState.target_proto_bootstrap_completed`.

 ## Testing changes